eo235/A03/README.md

 References:
 https://phoenixnap.com/kb/how-to-use-git

+Key Terms

-Branch - an independent line of development
+# Branch - an independent line of development

-Clone - copying a repository from github.com to your local device
+# Clone - copying a repository from github.com to your local device

-Commit - an individual change to a file
+# Commit - an individual change to a file

-Fetch - downloads files, refs, and commits from the remote repository into your local repository
+# Fetch - downloads files, refs, and commits from the remote repository into your local repository

-GIT - a version control system that lets you manage and keep track of your source code history
+# GIT - a version control system that lets you manage and keep track of your source code history

-GitHub - a cloud-based hosting service that lets you manage Git repositories
+# GitHub - a cloud-based hosting service that lets you manage Git repositories

-Merge - moving the independent lines of development into a single branch
+# Merge - moving the independent lines of development into a single branch

-Merge Conflict - when you merge branches that have competing commits
+# Merge Conflict - when you merge branches that have competing commits

-Push - when you transfer commits from your local repository to a remote repository
+# Push - when you transfer commits from your local repository to a remote repository

-Pull - lets you tell others about changes you've pushed to a branch in a repository on GitHub
+# Pull - lets you tell others about changes you've pushed to a branch in a repository on GitHub

-Remote - a common repository that all team members use to exchange their changes
+# Remote - a common repository that all team members use to exchange their changes

-Repository - contains all of your project's files and each file's revision history
+# Repository - contains all of your project's files and each file's revision history